segdeha/pdxcodeguild/1. Python/3/fun-with-data-structures.md

 ## Objective

-Program should prompt the user with something generic like the following:
+Prompt the user with something like the following:

     Enter the name of either a conference or team:

 If the user enters the name of a conference (either ‘AFC’ or ‘NFC’), prompt them for a division (‘East’, ‘North’, ‘South’, or ‘West’) and print out the names of the corresponding teams.

-If the user enters the name of a team, print out the corresponding conference and division (e.g., if the user enters `Seattle Seahawks`, print `NFC West`).
+If the user enters the name of a team, print out the corresponding conference and division (e.g., if the user enters ‘Seattle Seahawks’, print ‘NFC West’).

-If the user enters input that doesn’t make sense, prompt them again.
+If the user enters input that doesn’t match your data, prompt them again.

 1. Open Atom or PyCharm
 1. Create a file named `nflteams.py`
+1. Think through the problem in terms of the following:
+    1. Setup
+    1. Input
+    1. Transform
+    1. Output
+1. Stub out functions to handle small, discrete parts of the larger problem
+    - Bonus: For your pure functions, write doctests to ensure they work as expected

 ------